[TOC]

 - Dataset Transformation Tool: User

-expressed excitement about the TinyLlama model, highlighting its ability to train 8 billion tokens in about 48 hours.
+@le_messexpressed excitement about the TinyLlama model, highlighting its ability to train 8 billion tokens in about 48 hours.
 Future plans include creating a personal assistant that can run on various platforms.
-This message sparked interest and further questions from users@tank02.
+This message sparked interest and further questions from users@tank02.and@nanobitz.

 Links mentioned: